tinygo-org/tinygo-site/content/docs/tutorials/pwm.md

 This code stops the program for 5 milliseconds and does nothing for that duration.
 It is used to slow down the rate at which the LED blinks.
 If it were not present then we would not notice the fade out effect because it would happen too fast to be perceived!

 ## Final thoughts

-Although PWM may have it's ins and outs which make it a complex topic to explain thoroughly, the program shown has everything one needs to begin harnessing the power of PWM control.
+Although PWM may have its ups and downs which make it a complex topic to explain thoroughly, the program shown has everything one needs to begin harnessing the power of PWM control.

 I hope this tutorial was helpful.
 If you have any questions, feel free to join the #tinygo channel on the [Gophers Slack](https://invite.slack.golangbridge.org/).